mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

 1. **All views expressed in this post are my own**.
 This article showcases my own **subjective view** and apart from the backing of my own credibility, it does not represent the faculty's official recommendations or views whatsoever.
 2. My sharing is grounded or limited on the **context of FYP in FCSIT UM for Software Engineering department only** and may not be fully applicable to those from other institutions or even other disciplines of my own faculty.
-3. The focus of this blog is more about sharing the things that are often **left out/only discovered after going through FYP** that I felt **everyone should know in advance/in hindsight** and less about the things that you will eventually be briefed by the faculty's FYP coordinator.
+3. The focus of this blog is more about sharing the things that are often **left out/only discovered after going through FYP** that I felt **everyone should know in advance/in hindsight** and less about the technical things that you will eventually be briefed by the faculty's FYP coordinator prior to the start of your FYP.
-4. Please keep in mind that FYP like most subject matters can be incredibly **nuanced** and **no one single anecdote or guide** can be **exhaustive and comprehensive enough** to cover everything.
+4. Please keep in mind that FYP like most subject matters can be incredibly **nuanced** and **no one single anecdote or guide** including this one can be **exhaustive and comprehensive enough** to cover everything.
+5. If there are **any inaccuracies** in the information that is provided in this post or any future posts in the article series, please **do not hesitate** to **message me personally** and **correct me**.

-This article series will be divided into several parts for easy readability, starting with the first one regarding pre-FYP preparation.
+This article series will be divided into several parts for easy readability, starting with the first one regarding **pre-FYP preparation**.

 Without further ado, let's get right into it!